loopstick/Digital-Electronics-Spring-2017/README.md

 	* And at other times by appointment

 ####Goals
+The goal of this class
-My goal is to teach you how to design, build, and debug mechatronic devices.
+is to teach you how to design, build, and debug digital electronic devices.
-I want to make the course as interesting and relevant as possible for you, so please ask questions and bring up topics you are curious about.
+My goal is to make the course as interesting and relevant as possible for you, so please ask questions and bring up topics you are curious about.

 ####Github and Class Repository